jgiors/testbed.game/docs/TDD/Regions.md

     Wsubmax * Z = Wmax  ->  Wsubmax = Wmax / Z
     Hsubmax * Z = Hmax  ->  Hsubmax = Hmax / Z

+- The number of cells in the maximum-sized region is:

+    TotalCells = Wmax * Hmax

+- Because of this multiplicative property, the number of cells which must be processed increases rapidly, even for modest sub-region dims and zoom factors.

 ### Dividing large sub-regions

 Since sub-regions are limited in dimension, some nominal regions will be larger than the maximum region dims.
 These nominal regions will be split into smaller regions which do not exceed the maximum dims.